B2B - Enterprise - Fintech - 2023

 Rather than presenting findings back to stakeholders, I brought them into the room.
 The two people responsible for funding the product area joined one of the later testing sessions — watching real users navigate the redesigned experience intuitively, with none of the friction that had existed before, made the case better than any slide deck could.
 I did the same with the engineers from the scrum team.
 For many of them it was a rare opportunity to see users interact with the product first-hand, and to understand the why behind what they were building, not just the what.

-Shipping a redesign of the platform's highest-traffic product
+Shipping the platform's highest-traffic product

 The client collection tool was — and still is — the majority of the platform's traffic and revenue.
 Redesigning it wasn't a low-stakes project.
 I saw it through from diagnosis to a fully shipped, live product, working closely with product and engineering throughout delivery.
 The redesign addressed the core usability debt that had been accumulating for years, and the qualitative signal that came back after launch reflected that.